Register for Accommodations

 - Have a documented disability that creates significant impairments, as defined by the Americans with Disabilities Act.

-- Completed an Accommodation Intake Form, including the furnishing of medical/diagnostic information as outlined in the documentation guidelines to ascertain appropriate accommodations.
+- Completed an online Accommodation Intake Form, including the furnishing of medical/diagnostic information as outlined in the documentation guidelines to ascertain appropriate accommodations.

 The process below must be completed before the Center for Academic Performance (CAP) can provide services or make recommendations to faculty.
 On average, the process takes at least two weeks to complete, but if your documentation does not meet all the requirements the process will be delayed.